Jewels of Time: Watches from the Proctor Collection

 The exhibition will feature important examples of all the decorative techniques used in watchmaking.
 Gold and silver repoussé work, jewel-encrusted cases, and fine enamel paintings will be highlighted in Jewels of Time.
 The intricate scenes depicted on gold watchcases illustrate the height of European metalsmithing techniques.
 The exquisite enamel watches feature highly detailed miniature portraits and still lifes framed in pearls.
 Semi-precious stones were a favored ornamental element and examples in Jewels in Time range from diamond highlights on a bug-form watch to a jewel-encrusted watchcase and chatelaine.
 The collection also includes Renaissance-style watches with rock crystal cases, watches made for the Turkish and Chinese markets, and clever automatons with intricately moving figures.
 Novelty watches vary from an enameled mandolin to a tulip to a miniature silver skull with a watch enclosed within its jaw.

-The exhibition will be on view in the Museum’s galleries in Fountain Elms, once home to the Williams-Proctor family.
+The exhibition will be on view in the Museum of Art.